CSC207-2022F-UofT/course-project-group-134/README.md

 ## Use Cases Implemented

-1. Sign Up: This use case allows a user to sign up as a buyer or seller.
+1. Sign Up (Aditya Bandekar): This use case allows a user to sign up as a buyer or seller.
 Both types of users must enter a username, email, and password.
 A seller must additionally input the residence where their meal plan works and their meal plan balance.
 A future improvement to this use case is to allow the seller to connect their TCard to this app - this will ensure that their meal plan dollars on the app are linked to their actual dollars
-2. Sign in: This allows users to sign in.
+2. Sign in (Aditya Bandekar): This allows users to sign in.
 The sign in use case classes recognize whether a buyer or seller has signed in, and accordingly updates the screens
-3. Get Menus: This use case is an intermediate use case when a buyer wishes to buy food.
+3. Get Menus (Tejas Balaji): This use case is an intermediate use case when a buyer wishes to buy food.
 When the buyer clicks on "Create New Order", the get menus use case takes over.
 Based on the residence from which the buyer wishes to buy food, the get menus use case gathers the menu from that residence and displays it to the user.
 It also handles showing item descriptions, calculating total price, and showing the user a preview of their order
-4. Ordering: Once the user has previewed their order, they made place the order.
+4. Ordering (Deon Chan): Once the user has previewed their order, they made place the order.
 The ordering use case handles updating the order csv file with the newly created order, and updating the view accordingly (i.e., taking the user back to their home screen and displaying the current order on their screen)
-5. Selling: Once a buyer has made an order, every seller whose meal plan functions in the dining hall to which the order was made can now see and accept the order.
+5. Selling (Vivian Liu): Once a buyer has made an order, every seller whose meal plan functions in the dining hall to which the order was made can now see and accept the order.
 Each seller sees a list of orders associated with their respective dining halls.
 They can view the items ordered, the quantities of each item, and the total price.